ayalaluquez/nperrin/data/improvements.md

 * Deploy on own server.
 * Replace contact endpoint.
 * [Ugly build script](https://github.com/NormanPerrin/nperrin/blob/master/buid.sh).
-* Use vfile to see progress on markdown processing.
+* Use vfile to see progress on markdown processing for development.
 * Preview depending on document.

 ## Investigate